apollo-server-integrations/apollo-server-integration-next/README.md

 ## App Router (Route Handlers)

-This integration has experimental support for [Next.js' App Router](https://nextjs.org/docs/app/building-your-application/routing/router-handlers), which is now the stable and default project structure for Next.js.
+First create a Next.js Route Handler by creating a file at for example `app/api/graphql/route.js`.

-Make sure you're on recent version of Next.js (13.4+), then create a new Route Handler file, for example at `app/api/graphql/route.js`.
+This Route Handler will be accessible at `/api/graphql`.

-This file's route handlers will be accessible at URI path `/api/graphql`.
+Next, create an Apollo Server instance, pass it to `startServerAndCreateNextHandler` and

-Next create an Apollo Server instance, pass it to `startServerAndCreateNextHandler` and finally pass the handler to both a GET and a POST route handler:
+finally export the handler both as GET and POST:

 ```js
 import { startServerAndCreateNextHandler } from '@as-integrations/next';